-Mr. Spencer’s writing has appeared in Salon, Dissent, Jacobin, Full-Stop, and a number of dry academic journals with anodyne titles.
-He is an artist-in-residence at ArtSpan in San Francisco, where he practices mixed media political performance art.
-For his work, he has been interviewed by SF Weekly, Hoodline, the Huffington Post, on R.J.
-Eskow’s podcast The Zero Hour, on the podcast Future Left, and by Meghan McCain on America Now Radio.
-In 2016, he was selected as one of 100 international “Leaders of Tomorrow” by St. Gallen University’s St. Gallen Symposium.
+My writing has appeared in Salon, Jacobin, McSweeney’s Internet Tendency, Dissent, UnHerd, Alternet, Full-Stop, and a few dry academic journals with anodyne titles.
+Beyond the aforementioned book, I wrote a chapter of the 2019 book “Aliens in Popular Culture: A Guide for Visitors from Outer Space.”
+Previously an artist-in-residence at ArtSpan in San Francisco, I practice conceptual art as a hobby.
+Recent interviews include in the Huffington Post, Truth-out, on R.J.
+Eskow’s podcast The Zero Hour, the podcast Future Left, and by Meghan McCain on America Now Radio.
+In 2016, I was selected as one of 100 international “Leaders of Tomorrow” by St. Gallen University’s St. Gallen Symposium.

 Prior to working in journalism, I worked in the astronomy field as a research assistant on gamma-ray and radioastronomy telescope projects; taught high school math and science; worked for a regional theater company in communications; and was a PhD student in English.